ramirezc1/faceRecognition/README.md

 ## Front-End:
-This Face Recognition app uses Clarifai API to detect face in an image.
+This full stack app uses Clarifai API to detect face in an image.
 Live app:https://face-recognition-app2.herokuapp.com/
 ## Back-End:
 The frontend requests are handled by the Face Recognition REST API created using ExpressJs.